jondashkyle/smarkt/readme.md

 var parse = require('smarkt/parse')
 ```

 Sometimes it’s handy just to access a single method to reduce bundle size.
-To do this, simple require the desired method name.
+To do this, simply require the desired method by name.

 ## Todo

 - [ ] Tests
-- [ ] Expanded YAML support
 - [ ] `.stringify` Remove quotes around YAML array values